Svrčinovec

 Svrčinovec (Fenyvesszoros, until 1899 Szvrcsinovecz) is a village and municipality in Čadca District in the Žilina Region of northern Slovakia.

 History

 In historical records the village was first mentioned in 1658.

-In November 1938, the village was annexed by the Polish Army, in wake of the annexation of Zaolzie region to the Second Polish Republic.
+In November 1938, the village was annexed by the Polish Army, in wake of the annexation of Trans-Olza region to the Second Polish Republic.

 Geography

-The municipality lies at an altitude of 432 metres and covers an area of 15.736 km².
+The municipality lies at an altitude of 432 metres and covers an area of 15.736 km2.